-My yearlong project, Interactive Concerts for the Elderly, is now in motion.
+My yearlong project, Interactive Concerts for Creative Aging, is now in motion.
 We qualified for grant funding from the City of Austin and we’ll know what our budget will be very soon.
 In the meantime we held our first free public event, a music & discussion gathering at the Howson Branch of Austin Public Library.
 The staff was very appreciative, so we will do another event there later in the year.
 Many thanks to Oliver Steck, Jimmy Lohman, and Karen Blizzard for performing with me and encouraging guests to participate.
 A little jazz, a little bossa nova…it was a fun afternoon!

 The next event will be a house concert with pianist Peggy Stern and bassist Glenn Schuetz.
 Join us Oct 14, 4:00-6:00pm.
 This will be at a private residence with limited seating, so we need to get RSVPs in advance.
 If you’d like to attend, send me an email at email@example.com.